ghumphr/ghumphr/README.md

 # What I Am Really Good At

 I read fast, and I am good at learning large amounts of information quickly.
 I excel at low-level programming and digging into the internals of core dumps and packet traces with a hex editor and a debugger.
 My superpower is the ability to intensely concentrate on a single task for an extended period of time.
+I have a slew of minor certifications and a few that are industry recognized like the RHCSA and Security+.
+I was accepted to the Toptal top 3% network.
+I'm almost done with my MS, and I have a 4.0.

 # Feedback and Recognition

 I like winning awards.
-I am intensely competitive and have a strong dislike for favortism, nepotism, and anything else that awards people over their actual abilities and virtues.
+I am intensely competitive and have a strong dislike for favoritism, nepotism, and anything else that awards people over their actual abilities and virtues.
 I don't enjoy undue criticism, but flattery will get you nowhere.
 If you have constructive criticism, I would appreciate it if you would let me know.

 # Strength and Weakness